 When the fuel is extremely dirty or you don’t change your fuel filter annually, you can develop a buildup of dirt in the filter that no longer allows fuel to pass through the filter.
 This can be the reason your lawn mower won’t start when cold.

 Solution: Replace a plugged fuel filter.
 You will find a small arrow on the side of the filter.
 The filter must be installed with the arrow pointed in the direction of your fuel flow.
-The arrow should be pointed toward the carburetor and away from the fuel tank.
-Here are fuel filters for the most common lawn mower engines:

 A lawn mower fuel line can become clogged by dirt and the sticky substance left behind by old gasoline.
 This keeps fuel from getting to your carburetor and to your engine.
 Read more about identifying a clogged fuel line here.

-Solution: Remove the fuel line, spray carburetor cleaner into the tube and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
+Solution: Remove the fuel line, spray carburetor cleaner into the tube, and use compressed air to blow air through the tube until the line is free of dirt and gummy residue.
 Repeat as necessary.
 Replace the fuel line with a new line when you can’t remove the clog.

 A mower uses a fuel pump when the carburetor is placed higher than the fuel tank.
 The fuel pump is needed to pump fuel from the fuel tank up to the carburetor.
 The pump can fail over time from old fuel sitting in the pump and deteriorating the pump components.